 Students who expect to specialize in graduate work in statistics are advised to study as much mathematics as possible during their undergraduate years.
 Some interdisciplinary experience in natural sciences, engineering, economics, or psychology is also highly desirable.
 Students who do not have at least three semesters of successful course work in calculus will be required to complete additional courses in mathematics before being admitted.
 Prior course work in intermediate analysis, advanced calculus, and in statistics is strongly recommended, but not mandatory.

-GRE is required with a quantitative score of at least 155 required for admission.
-Verbal and Analytic Writing scores on the GRE are also considered.
+At least a 55th percentile Quantitative score on the GRE; Verbal and Analytic Writing scores on the GRE are also considered.
 Students whose native language is not English must score at least 550 (paper based) or at least 79 (internet based) on the Test of English as a Foreign Language (TOEFL) exam.
 However, for students who have a BA or higher degree from an accredited U.S. institution that requirement is waived.

 International students whose native language is not English must submit satisfactory scores on the Test of Spoken English (TSE) or the SPEAK test to be eligible for teaching assignments.
 Students who score 50 or above on the Speak Test are allowed to teach in the classroom.
 Those who score 45 to 50 may be allowed to teach on the condition that they enroll concurrently in ENS 4502, with approval.
 (See the Graduate Catalog for more details.)